Introduction

 • The phases of the SDLC typically include:

-• System Planning:
+• System or Project Initiation and Planning:

 • This is the initial phase where the team determines the project’s scope, goals, and requirements.